othsueh/New-Front-End/learning/README.md

     gender: 'male'
 };
 ```
-But sometimes we don't want the "justify", so we use choosable attribute.
+But sometimes we don't want the "justify", so we use optional attribute.
 ```typescript
 interface Person {
     name: string;